Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/cv.md

 * 2023.12 - 2025.04: Principal Investigator
   * Supported by the School of Artificial Intelligence, University of Chinese Academy of Sciences.
-  * Also work with the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences.
+  * Also worked with the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences.
   * Funded by Beijing Natural Science Foundation (BJNSF)

 Honors